jonathanpotts/RecipeCatalog/src/AIDataGenerator/README.md

         - Azure OpenAI Service - **(Required)** Deployment name for Chat Completions model; supports gpt-35-turbo (1106) or gpt-4 (1106-preview)
 - AIImageGenerator
     - UseAzureOpenAI - Set to true if using Azure OpenAI Service
-    - UseDallE3 - Set to true if using DALL-E 3
+    - UseDallE3 - Only used with Azure OpenAI Service; set to true if using DALL-E 3
     - Endpoint - **(Required for Azure OpenAI Service)** Azure OpenAI Service Endpoint
     - ApiKey - **(Required)** API key for OpenAI or Azure OpenAI Service
     - DeploymentName